 Location: UMD Xfinity Center

-Tickets are NOT required for graduates or guests to attend the School of Public Health Commencement Ceremony for Winter or Spring.
+No tickets are required for graduates or guests to attend the School of Public Health Commencement Ceremony for Winter or Spring.

 Parking for guests with disabilities is available at the Xfinity Center in Lot 4, 6 (Terrapin Trail Garage), 9, and 11 surrounding the Xfinity Center.
 No special permit is required for the SPH ceremony.
 The Terrapin Trail Garage has elevators that will take guests to the entrance level of Xfinity.

-Section 105 and 110 inside Xfinity are reserved for elderly or disabled guest seating.
+Sections 120 and 121 inside Xfinity are reserved for elderly or disabled guest seating.
 Ushers can direct you to these sections once inside the building.
 Due to limited space, the university recommends that only the person with the disability and one other guest sit in the accessible seating.
 Additional members of your party should sit in regular seating areas.
 You do not need to reserve seating for special needs guests.
+Please plan to arrive early to give yourself plenty of time.

-Students participating in the SPH Commencement Ceremony should report to the Xfinity Center's Small Gym (Pavilion) at 5:15 pm for the lineup.
+Students participating in the SPH Commencement Ceremony should report to the Xfinity Center's Small Gym (Pavilion) at 11:00 am for line up.
+Students will begin processing to the stage at 11:45 am so that the ceremony will begin promptly at noon.

-Security measures, such as wanding or bag checks, may be in place for entrance into XFINITY.
+IT IS IMPORTANT THAT ALL GRADUATES ARRIVE ON TIME!
+Security measures, such as wanding or bag checks, will be in place for entrance into XFINITY.
 Backpacks and bags larger than 8"x11"x12" are prohibited.
 Having to go through security will slow you down and delay your entrance.
 Please be sure to allow enough time for this potential delay.

-Visit the UMD Xfinity Center Items Allowed and Security Procedures webpage for additional information about security in the Xfinity Center.
+Visit the Items Allowed and Security Procedures link for additional information about security in the Xfinity Center.

 Each graduate should: